Bauer03/virtualmockup/notes/mcneil.md

 ## Intro
-- These are talking points
+- These are talking points from early in my project planning phase, ignore.

 ## New Lab documents?
  - I've improved the user experience in this app, at the cost of making the directions in the labs a little outdated.
 After looking at the lab, I saw a few ways to make the process simpler for students.